-- 5. Place the main brush, vacuum fan and filter shaker switch in the middle position. - 6.
+- 5. Press the main brush and vacuum fan switch. - 6.
 Release the parking brake and remove the machine from the test area. - 7.
 The scrub brush pattern should be 2 in (50 mm) across the full length of the brush.